renato-macedo/bookmailer/README.md

-# bookmailer
+# habitmailer

-Every day you receive one page from a book to read
+E-mails to keep you focused